 If drinking in the early stages of an unplanned pregnancy has occurred, then stopping immediately will reduce the possibility of FASD.
 It is wise to seek professional help if stopping drinking at any time during pregnancy becomes difficult.

-FASD-CAN is primarily concerned with supporting individuals with FASD and their whānau and caregivers, but there is much more information about alcohol use on the Alcohol Healthwatch website and the Alcohol Action NZ website.
+FASD-CAN is primarily concerned with supporting individuals with FASD and their whānau and caregivers, but there is much more information about alcohol use in pregnancy from some of our partner agencies below.

 At FASD-CAN we know that no woman intentionally harms her unborn baby and we are committed to being non-judgemental and supportive in the presence of FASD.